RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 Ladies and gentlemen, we have our password !

+Something I also noticed upon viewing teh source code for the page, was a locally stored jpeg

 ## SSH Into the Machine

 Next we are tasked with logging in remotely to the target machine.